JulienS99/Brain-Computer-Interface/README.md

 # Brain-Computer-Interface
-MSc Intelligent Systems and Robotics Final Project Dissertation \n Citation by the norm of IEEE
+MSc Intelligent Systems and Robotics Final Project Dissertation /n Citation by the norm of IEEE